“Tell me and I forget, teach me and I may remember, involve me and I learn.

 The sessions will cover the following topics:

-Starting in Lightroom
+Starting off in Lightroom

 Lens correction